marcinwiacek/pl1/project3_in_progress/readme.md

 concrete software (for example [channel](https://www.youtube.com/playlist?list=PLilenfQGj6CEG6iZ4TQJ10PI7pCWsy1AO)), I decided to go into plain code first and in the future it will probably end with:

   1. Verilog code
   2. software simulator in JavaScript

 You can run Verilog code with run, I'm using Ubuntu.

+Todo many things, for example:

+  1.PROC implementation
+  2.bug hunting
+  3.loops (with cache already when possible)
+  4.bug hunting
+  5.interrupts
+  6.bug reporting and process terminating

 # Stages